 Buy It: Hudson Baby muslin swaddle blankets, $16 for set of 3, Target.com

 10. Ergobaby 2-in-1 Baby Sleeping Bag and Swaddle Set

 When you’re approaching the two-month mark, swaddling blankets like this one is a great transition tool.
 Start using it with your baby’s arms securely wrapped, then use it arms-out as a wearable blanket as baby gets older.
 And this is the rare swaddle that gives you the option of wrapping your baby’s arms but keeping his legs completely out and free.
-This swaddle-to-sack is so versatile and long-lasting (closures at the shoulders allow you to adjust the fit as your baby grows that first year) that it deserves a place among our best swaddle blankets and we gave it our Best of Baby Award!
+This swaddle-to-sack is so versatile and long-lasting (closures at the shoulders allow you to adjust the fit as your baby grows that first year) that it deserves a place among our best swaddle blankets.

 This take on swaddling offers head, back and neck support for your newborn, while her arms are held in place swaddle-style and her legs are free, so any caregiver (including grandparents and even siblings) can hold your baby safely and you can actually relax (at least for a bit).
 It’s for babies up to 15 pounds.

 Buy It: Kepi Kozi Support Swaddle, $82, shopkepi.com

 The Bump and Target present Parenthood Prep, a sponsored series full of curated baby gear and product guides to help parents-to-be get ready for their new arrival.
 To shop more newborn must-haves and start your own registry, visit Target.com.